flutter/website/ui-performance/index.md

 a menu for enabling or disabling the overlay.
 </aside>

-### Identifying problems in the engine graph
+### Identifying problems in the UI graph

-If the performance overlay shows red in the engine graph, start by profiling the engine (Dart VM), even if the rasterizer graph also shows red.
+If the performance overlay shows red in the UI graph, start by profiling the Dart VM, even if the GPU graph also shows red.
 To do this, use [Observatory](https://dart-lang.github.io/observatory/), Dart’s profiling tool.

 #### Displaying Observatory

-Observatory provides a statement-level single-stepping debugger for Dart and Flutter applications.
-It also supports profiling, examining the heap, and reporting on code coverage.
+Observatory provides features like profiling, examining the heap, and displaying code coverage.
 Observatory's _timeline_ view allows you to capture a snapshot of the stack at a moment in time.
 When you open Observatorty's timeline from the Flutter Inspector, you'll be using a version that has been customized for Flutter apps.

-{% comment %}
-I've talked to tooling SWEs who feel we're not ready to document this.
-{% endcomment %}

 Go to Flutter's timeline view in a browser as follows: